256dpi/fire/README.md

 ## Controller Groups

 Controller groups provide the necessary interconnection between controllers and the integration into existing echo applications.
-A `ControllerGroup` can be created by calling `fire.NewControllerGroup()` with a URL prefix while controllers are added using `Add()`:
+A `ControllerGroup` can be created by calling `NewControllerGroup()` with a URL prefix while controllers are added using `Add()`:

 ```go
 group := fire.NewControllerGroup("api")